Research overview

 Observations on the South Atlantic Bight inner shelf

 • With an interdisciplinary group of UNCW colleagues, I am studying how ocean hydrodynamics (waves and currents) influence the ecosystem around Frying Pan Shoals.
-This work is a collaboration with the Bureau of Ocean Energy Management.
+This work is in collaboration with the Bureau of Ocean Energy Management.

 • The South Atlantic Bight is home to a few long-term ocean measurements.
 With regional observing partners CORMP and SECOORA, I am interested in the analysis of storm impacts and long-term variability in these data.